Page last updated: 5 November 2025

 - Tennessee attracted 850,000 international visitors in 2019.
 However, when the pandemic hit in 2020, this number dropped by 78% to approximately 180,000.

-How much do tourists spend in Tennessee every year?
+How much do tourists spend in Tennessee each year?

 - In 2019, tourists in Tennessee generated $24.5 billion in expenditure.
 However, it decreased to $16.8 billion in 2020 due to the pandemic.